Visit Colonial Williamsburg to walk in the footsteps of Washington and Jefferson as you learn about and experience life in 18th century America.

 Should you need them, there are three public restroom buildings found in Colonial Williamsburg.
 One is on Henry Street at the ticket office.
 A second is midway through the area on Botetourt St. The third is near the capitol building.

 Our Colonial Williamsburg Walking Tour

-Join us for a walking tour along the Duke of Gloucester Street in Colonial Williamsburg.
+If you prefer a video tour of Colonial Williamsburg, you can join us for a walking tour along the Duke of Gloucester Street in Colonial Williamsburg.
 Williamsburg is one of our favorite places to visit.
-We’ll take you on a relaxing stroll, to walk in the footsteps of founding Americans like Thomas Jefferson and George Washington.
+In our Colonial Williamsburg Walking Tour YouTube video, we’ll take you on a relaxing stroll, to walk in the footsteps of founding Americans like Thomas Jefferson and George Washington.
 The tour includes stops at The Governor’s Palace, The Magazine and The Capitol.
 During our walk, we will share some information and tips to help you plan your visit to Colonial Williamsburg.